 The first step to writing a simpler to-do list is to clear the clutter.

 Our minds are often abuzz with thoughts about the future, worries from the past, things we need to do, and things we think we need to do.
 All of these thoughts can get in the way of making clear, intentional, decisions.

 If you haven’t tried ‘brain dumping’ it’s a simple, effective, way to clear the mind of all those excess thoughts and worries.
 ‘Dumping’ them onto paper allows the brain to get on with what it needs to do, without hindrance.
 You’ll be able to think more clearly and focus on what is important.

 Here’s how to perform a brain dump for a simpler to-do list:

 Take a sheet of paper, or your notebook, and a pen.
-For 5 to 10 minutes just write down everything that comes into your mind.
+For 5 to 10 minutes just write down everything that comes to your mind.
 Don’t think about it too much, and don’t worry if most of what you write seems like junk.
 Just let it all spill out.
-You might find yourself writing down chores you need to do, things you need to remember, something cute your child said, a book you want to read, scheduled appointments, something you’re worrying about or possible solutions to a problem.
+You might find yourself writing down chores you need to do, things you need to remember, something cute your child said, a book you want to read, scheduled appointments, something you’re worried about or possible solutions to a problem.

 As you write, use lines and arrows to join up any related items.
 Underline or highlight anything that is important or a priority.

 It’s ok to be messy and to write all over the page!

 Now that it’s all out, doesn’t it feel better?
 You’ve created some much-needed space in your mind, and given your brain a chance to process and organise all this information.
 Whew!